Shimanami surf & turf

 We don’t recommend it, but some flight itineraries mean arriving late at night.
 No worries, just join us in the morning on Day 02!

-・Green Hill Hotel Onomichi (check in after 3pm)
+・Excellent Hotel in Onomichi (check in after 3pm)

 ・Dinner (TBA; optional)